GSA-TTS/federal-website-standards/standards/meta-page-description.md

 ## Acceptance criteria

-Every page of your site must have a unique meta page description.
+- Every page of your site must have a unique meta page description.
+- Meta page descriptions must be at least 50 characters to ensure that they provide enough detail about the page’s content.

 ## How to implement